502 Hartshill Road,

 No one has favorited this theater yet

 Located in the Hartshill district of Stoke-On-Trent, in the Potteries, Staffordshire.
 The Victoria Theatre was opened as a cinema on 25th August 1913.
 By April 1914, it was screening films, and staging variety acts on its stage.

 In 1931 it was equipped with an Edibell sound system.
-In the early-1940’s it was taken over by the J.F.
-Emery circuit.
+In 1946 untl 1954 it was operated by the J.F.
+Emery Circuit.
 The Victoria Theatre was equipped with CinemaScope, showing on a 22 feet wide screen, the first film was Jane Russell in “Underwater”, which was in Superscope.